aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.brushes/_index.md

 ---

-The namespace provides helper classes and methods to work with different brush types.
+The module provides helper classes and methods to work with different brush types.

 ## **Classes**
 |**Class**|**Description**|